-- 211 The keywords "MUST", "MUST NOT", "REQUIRED" (and by extension, "REQUIRES"), "SHALL", "SHALL - 212 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are - 213 to be interpreted as described in [RFC2119]. - 214 References are surrounded with [square brackets and are in bold text]. - 215 The terms "SOA-RAF", "this Reference Architecture" and "Reference Architecture Foundation" refer to - 216 this document, while "the Reference Model" and "SOA-RM" refer to the OASIS Reference Model for - 217 Service Oriented Architecture.
-[SOA-RM]. - 218 Usage of Terms - 219 Certain terms are used in this document to denote concepts that are formally defined here and intended - 220 to be used with the specific meanings indicated.
-Where mention is first made of a formally defined - 221 concept, we use a bold font.
-When this occurrence appears in the text substantially in advance of the - 222 formal definition, it is also hyperlinked to the definition in the body of the text.
-A list of all such terms is - 223 included in the Index of Terms at Appendix B. Where a more colloquial or informal meaning is intended, - these words are used without special emphasis.
+- The keywords "MUST", "MUST NOT", "REQUIRED" (and by extension, "REQUIRES"), "SHALL", "SHALL - 215 NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are - 216 to be interpreted as described in [RFC2119]. - 217 References are surrounded with [square brackets and are in bold text]. - The terms "SOA-RAF", "this Reference Architecture" and "Reference Architecture Foundation" refer to - 219 this document, while "the Reference Model" and "SOA-RM" refer to the OASIS Reference Model for - 220 Service Oriented Architecture.
+[SOA-RM]. - 221 Usage of Terms - 222 Certain terms are used in this document (in sections 3 to 6) to denote concepts that are formally defined - here and intended to be used with the specific meanings indicated.
+Where mention is first made of a - formally defined concept, or the term is used within the definition of another concept, we use a bold font. - When this occurrence appears in the text substantially in advance of the formal definition, it is also - 226 hyperlinked to the definition in the body of the text.
+A list of all such terms is included in the Index of - 227 Terms at Appendix B.